 With prices that low, you may want to pay cash rather than use miles.
 However, these deals are also a great way to use your credit card points by booking directly using your points, like through the Chase travel portal.
 It’s one of our favorite ways to use points.

-With its 100,000-points after spending $4,000 in the first three months, the Chase Sapphire Preferred will get you far.
-At just under 16,000 points per ticket to book the cheap deal above, you’d have enough points to book five round-trip tickets to Hawaii!
+With its 60,000-points after spending $4,000 in the first three months, the Chase Sapphire Preferred will get you far.
+At just under 16,000 points per ticket to book the cheap deal above, you’d have enough points to book three round-trip tickets to Hawaii!
 Not bad for a card with just a $95 annual fee, right?

 Click Here to get more information about the Chase Sapphire Preferred Card.

-Upgrade to the Chase Sapphire Reserve, and you get 1.5 cents per point.
+Upgrade to the Chase Sapphire Reserve®, and you get 1.5 cents per point.
 That would bring the cost of this same flight down to 13,080 points.
-At that rate, the card’s 60,000-point welcome bonus after spending $4,000 within three months is enough for four round-trip tickets – with some points left over.
+At that rate, the card’s 50,000-point welcome bonus after spending $4,000 within three months is also enough for almost four round-trip tickets.

 These are just two examples of how you can leverage Thrifty Traveler Premium for cheap flights to Hawaii.
 Whether you pay with cash or use your points, you can save huge.

 One of the best ways to get to Hawaii involves an airline based on the other side of the planet: Singapore Airlines.

 Singapore allows you to use its KrisFlyer miles for flights on Alaska Airlines, which flies to all four major Hawaiian islands.
 Most domestic airlines charge at least 20,000 miles one-way for those flights.
 Booking with Alaska MileagePlan miles, you’d need at least 35,000 miles for a round trip – and as much as 80,000 miles.